KeenS/cargo-pack-docker/README.md

 # cargo-pack-docker
 A [`cargo-pack`](https://github.com/KeenS/cargo-pack)er for docker; package your application into a docker image to deploy without Dockerfile

+THIS PRODUCT IS ALPHA STATUS.
+USE AT YOUR OWN RISK
 # install

 ```